Security Home

 Expanding playing field

-Today your options have grown beyond licensed security services that install their own systems, remotely monitor for a monthly fee, and then call the police or fire department in an emergency.
-These professionally monitored services now compete with systems that fall into two groups: the do-it-yourself (DIY) and monitor-it-yourself (MIY) category as well as the DIY install with professional monitoring.
+Today, your options have grown beyond licensed security services that install their systems, remotely monitor for a monthly fee, and then call the police or fire department in an emergency.
+These professionally monitored services now compete with systems that fall into two groups: the do-it-yourself (DIY) and monitor-it-yourself (MIY) categories and the DIY install with professional monitoring.
 You install these systems yourself and, via a smartphone, tablet or smart speaker display, monitor the equipment on your own to eliminate recurring monthly monitoring fees.

 In a growing number of cases, the DIY system allows you to subscribe to an optional monitoring service—but at up to half the monthly cost of professional monitoring—to ensure that police and fire departments are notified of an emergency in case you are out of cellular range or can't respond to an alert.